 Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments O. DATA QUALITY {§1111 (h)(5), 2 C.F.R.
 200.303, 2 C. F.R.
-200.328} res in place to ensure that the data ligh quality" means that data are O-1 The LEA/Subgrantee has board policy and/or procedures for reviewing the LEA/Subgrantee and school level data.
+200.328} Description: LEAs are required to have appropriate Procedures in place to ensure that the data reported to the public and reported to the Department of Education are high quality.
+"High quality" means that data are timely, complete, accurate, va and reliable.
+Review Process O-1 The LEA/Subgrantee has board policy and/or procedures for reviewing the LEA/Subgrantee and school level data.
 The policy and/or procedures include data quality checks, including automated business rules and manual data quality rules, to ensure the accuracy of reporting data, and to ensure that it is identifying problems in the data (e.g., setting appropriate thresholds)(Sec.
 2104(b)) ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ On-site interview ☐ Evidence of implementation (On-site) ☐ MSIS Data Reporting (Personnel, EL, Homeless, Foster Care, Neglected/Delinquent)